Investigators searching for missing Lavaca teen

-LAVACA, Ark.
-(KFTA) — Investigators with Sebastian County Sheriff’s Office are searching for a missing teen last seen in Lavaca on Wednesday (Oct.
+LAVACA, Ark, (KNWA) — Investigators with Sebastian County Sheriff’s Office are searching for a missing teen last seen in Lavaca on Wednesday (Oct.
 9).

 Breanna Shumaker, 15, is described as a white female with green eyes and brown hair, weighing approximately 150 lbs.